nsoul97/object_size_prediction/README.md

 <img src="assets/feature_sets.png" height=600></img>
 </p>

-It is possible to specify the methods and the feature sets for which the models will be evaluated.
+It is possible to specify a subset of methods and feature sets for which the models will be evaluated.

 e.g.
 ```python